George Ter-Stepanian: Life, education and career

 In 1994, Ter-Stepanian moved to the United States, where he was granted permanent residency as a distinguished scientist.
 Ter-Stepanian continued his scientific work in the United States.
 He discovered an unknown force of nature, the Suspension Force, as well as the Method for the settling of suspensions with the use of seepage force and vibrations.
 This was an important finding for environmental protection.

 Ter-Stepanian spoke several languages.
 Beside Armenian and Russian, he was fluent in English, French, German; he was also proficient in Persian and Georgian.

 Ter-Stepanian spent his final years in the United States and in Canada.
-He passed away short of four months to his one-hundredth year of life on December 4, 2006, in Montreal, Canada.
+He died at age 99 on December 4, 2006, in Montreal, Canada.

 Academic achievements

-George Ter-Stepanian earned a Diploma in Civil Engineering from the Georgian Polytechnical Institute, in 1931.
+George Ter-Stepanian earned a diploma in civil engineering from the Georgian Polytechnical Institute, in 1931.
 At the same time, he studied in the English Department of the Institute of Foreign Languages.
 He defended his PhD dissertation in 1939 and his post-doctoral dissertation in 1956, both at the Leningrad Civil Engineering Institute, presently the Saint Petersburg State University of Architecture and Civil Engineering.
 In 1960, he earned the scientific rank of a professor.
-In 1977, Ter-Stepanian was elected a Corresponding Member of the National Academy of Sciences of Armenia, and in 1996 he became a Full Member of the same Academy.
+In 1977, Ter-Stepanian was elected a Corresponding Member of the National Academy of Sciences of Armenia, and in 1996 he became a Full Member of the same academy.